 SUMMARY: Running Time: 17:00 Min.
 (Black & White)

 Taking advantage of their unexpected luck, the Stooges impose their obnoxious will on a romantic melodrama being filmed.
+With the director and the two lead actors storming off the soundstage, Moe directs Larry and Curly as their makeshift replacements.
 Once the Stooges’ ruse is discovered, a wild studio lot chase ensues.

 Moe: Moe Howard